elixir-desktop/desktop/guides/getting_started.md

 **Using custom WxWidgets**

 On macOS good wxWidgets support is pretty recent.
-You might want to try a newer e.g. master version when you spot visual issues in the native Menues or Taskbar Icon behaviour:
+You might want to try a newer e.g. master version when you spot visual issues in the native Menus or Taskbar Icon behaviour:

 ```bash
 mkdir ~/projects && cd ~/projects